Compare Small Business Loans

 The average interest rate for small business loans varies depending on the type of loan product and the type of lender.
 Loans from traditional lenders, such as banks or credit unions, can have APRs ranging from 5% to 13%, while alternative or online loans can have APRs ranging from 6% to over 100%.
-Your credit score, which helps lenders determine the financial health of your business, and the term of your loan will also affect the interest rate.
+Your credit score, your business finances, and the term of your loan will also affect the interest rate.

 - Average Small Business Loan Interest Rates by Lender